mdotshell/wastebin/readme.md

 * MIT Licensed

+## Information

+**Current Version:** 1.0

+Please feel free to fork or contribute!
+This is still in early development, so it is a work-in-progress.

+The primary editor is based on [Ace](https://ace.c9.io/) editor.

 ## Installation
 The primary mode of installation is through docker.
-There isn't currently a docker image (check the to-do!) in the public repositories, so you'll have to build this yourself or use the following docker compose.
+There isn't currently a docker image (check the to-do!) in the public repositories, so you'll have to build this yourself, use the following docker compose, or move to your own webserver.

 First clone the repository: